Blackjacx/homebrew-formulae/README.md

 ```

 In this case you just run `brew update-reset && brew update` which shiuld remove the local tap and lets you run `brew bump-formula-pr` again.

+## Manual bump

+1. Update `tag` and `revision` in https://github.com/Blackjacx/homebrew-formulae/blob/main/Formula/asc.rb
+2. Create a PR and merge it